Mr Noah Clark, Head of Primary - Meadow Springs Campus

 Graduate Diploma Early Childhood Education ECU, Bachelor of Nursing ECU

-Vanessa Smith is the Acting Upper Years Coordinator at the Meadow Springs campus, assisting Year 3-6 teachers and students with curriculum, pastoral care and professional development opportunities.
+Vanessa Smith is the Upper Primary Coordinator at the Meadow Springs campus, assisting Year 3-6 teachers and students with curriculum, pastoral care and professional development opportunities.
 Vanessa began teaching at Frederick Irwin Anglican School in 2018 and was drawn to the school because of its strong pedagogy in play-based inquiry learning.
 As an Early Childhood Educator, she promotes student engagement in the curriculum through hands-on learning experiences.
 Vanessa has a strong interest in literacy and has guided staff as the Talk for Writing Coordinator for the Meadow Springs campus.
 She is working alongside staff to develop and implement strong inquiry skills in the classroom.

 Vanessa believes that diversity makes the world a better place.
 She values inclusive education where all students experience a sense of belonging.
 Vanessa is a member of the Reconciliation Action Planning group.
 She also hosts a weekly lunchtime club for students interested in speedcubing.